-> I first joined the group in the summer of 2016 as an undergraduate student in my final year of UCL Applied Medical Sciences BSc.
+I first joined the group in the summer of 2016 as an undergraduate student in my final year of UCL Applied Medical Sciences BSc.
+I am currently studying medicine at Imperial College London.
 Having done placements in microbiology and tissue engineering labs, I now aspire to be a part of the big data revolution in healthcare and science.
 I am deeply fascinated by the discoveries around the human genome, especially findings in cancer genomics, and the translation of these to medicine.
 Currently, I am studying iPSC cell lines from the HipSci project and comparing profiles of gene expression and alternative splicing in patient-derived cells to improve our understanding of these as disease models.

-> Anna Saukkonen, B.Sc.
+Anna Saukkonen, B.Sc.

 I graduated from the University of Aberdeen with a BSc in Biochemistry.
 I am currently in my first year of the LIDo PhD programme doing a project with Helena’s group and Dr. Alan Hodgkinson’s group (KCL).
 Having a wet research laboratory background, I am excited to now move into the computational biology field.
 In my project I am looking at allele-specific expression from data generated by the HipSci project.
 Differential levels of gene expression associated with distinct genotypes are most often studied on a population level and with common genetic variants.
 This approach, although informative, often misses the important rare variants.
 In my project I am tackling these issues by looking at allele-specific expression within single individuals, using the full information of their genomes.